-What I love to do is chop up the stems separate from the greens and sauté them in the pan for about 30 seconds before adding the leafy greens.
+What I love to do is chop up the rainbow chard stems and to sauté them in the pan for about 30 seconds before adding the leafy greens.
 They add such a great crunch to your dish – don’t ever toss them.
 (If you have extra stems, you can always pickle them for later).

-These bowls are simple and warm and they are all about the chard.
-I made some whole wheat orzo and tossed it with a little olive oil, garlic, dijon and lemon.
+These bowls are simple and warm, and they are all about the rainbow chard.
+I made some whole wheat orzo and tossed it with a little olive oil, garlic, Dijon, and lemon.
 (Mustard and chard are a really terrific flavor match).
-I toped each bowl with a healthy serving of chard, a little feta cheese and some toasted walnuts.
+I topped each bowl with a healthy serving of rainbow chard, a little feta cheese, and some toasted walnuts.